-A variation of the pallet garden, as shown here, is to staple landscaping fabric in pieces to each “rung” of the pallet.
+A variation of the pallet garden, is to staple landscaping fabric in pieces to each “rung” of the pallet.
 Basically, you are creating pockets out of the slabs of wood on the pallet.

 You might have heard about straw bale gardening.
 The idea is that you get a big straw bale, put it wherever you have space outside, poke some holes in the straw, fill the holes with dirt, and put your plants inside.
 You can read more about how straw bale planting is done here.

 Straw bale gardens are great because the roots of the plant will take hold in the straw.
 The straw retains moisture, so is great for plants.
 As the straw decomposes, it turns into compost for your plants.

 The only annoying thing is that you should condition the straw first.

 Well, as soon as the water hits the straw, it will start to decompose – and heat up in the process.
 To prevent a surge of heat (which could kill your plants), you should water your straw for one week before using it in your garden.